 The second prototype was very heavily armed; four 20mm Hispano-Suiza HS.404 autocannon with 150 rounds per gun, and six .50 calibre M2 Browning heavy machine guns, with 600 rounds supplied for each gun.

 While production aircraft were envisaged to have a different armament fit consisting of either cannon or heavy machine guns, the second prototype must go down as one of the most heavily armed fighters of the period.

 With that amount for firepower available, enemy air and ground targets would not just have been destroyed, they may have been completely atomised!
 The VB 10 was also capable of carrying four air-to-ground rockets under the outer underside of each wing, and could carry a bombload of 1,100 kilograms (2,500 pounds) on inner under-wing pylons.

 The Arsenal VB 10 was an impressive design with some innovative design features and respectable performance figures, but suffered the fate of similar late-war designs for high-performance piston fighters.

-Despite some advantages over early jet designs in the sphere of reliability, and having performance figures that rivalled some early jet aircraft of the post-war era the writing was on the wall for the piston-powered aerial fighters in general, and the new jet fighter sounded the death-knell for many fine designs of propeller-driven fighters.
+Despite some advantages over early jet designs in the sphere of reliability, and having performance figures that rivalled some early jet aircraft of the post-war era, the writing was on the wall for the piston-powered aerial fighters in general.
+The new jet fighter sounded the death-knell for many fine designs of propeller-driven fighters.